Hey, did you know that this year marks the 30th anniversary of A Nightmare on Elm Street‘s original theatrical release, back in 1984?!

 One of the most fun little fun facts about the Nightmare on Elm Street franchise is that scream queen Linnea Quigley actually popped up for a brief cameo in The Dream Master, baring her wonderful breasts – doesn’t she always?

-Remember towards the end of the film, when all the ‘souls’ rip their way out of Freddy’s torso?
+Remember toward the end of the film, when all the ‘souls’ rip their way out of Freddy’s torso?
 It was makeup effects artist Steve Johnson who pulled off the impressive practical effects feat, largely made possible thanks to a MASSIVE Freddy torso, which real actors pushed through and pulled their way out of.
 One of those actors was Johnson’s then-girlfriend Linnea Quigley, who he went on to have a brief marriage to!

 2) THE DREAM CHILD – ROBERT ENGLUND